|Port Wine Stains||Hemangiomas||Pulsed Dye Laser|

 New: A pilonidal sinus is a congenital sinus track (usually in the buttock fold, but occasionally in the underarm) aggravated by a foreign body reaction to ingrown hairs.
 It has recently been discovered that these can be treated with the long-pulsed Nd:YAG laser to remove the hairs and thus improve the problem with this non-surgical method.
 Hughes Dermatology has had success with this new treatment.

-Another new use is laser treatment for hidradenitis suppurativa of the underarms and groin.
-The long pulsed NdYAG can be a break through for this miserable acne variant.
+Another new use of the long-pulsed Nd:YAG laser is laser treatment for hidradenitis suppurativa of the underarms, breast and groin.
+This laser can be a break through for this miserable acne variant.
+With this laser in our armamentarium, Hughes Dermatology is a Hidradenitis Treatment Center!

 Laser resurfacing is an ablative procedure, done with the erbium:YAG laser, most often for deep wrinkles (rhytids) around the mouth.
 The surgery is done in our office surgical suite and has a 5 day healing time post-op.
 Using effective topical anesthesia and oral medications, it is safe and comfortable.
 This procedure significantly improves these peri-oral lines and wrinkles and tightens the skin.
 Laser resurfacing improves certain types of acne scars (box car scars).
 Laser resurfacing is used to erase traumatic or surgical scars of the face, but this must be done within 4 to 6 weeks after the scar-producing injury.
 The Er:YAG laser produces a plume that is viral-free and safe, as discovered by Hughes Dermatology.